 As we dig into these best practices, it’s also useful to review the three defining traits of an incident response scenario.
 They’re the reasons why the IC role is often so stressful and why incidents themselves can be so volatile.
 They’re an important reminder of why effective incident commanders are such a valuable resource.

 - Incident response is a high-cadence event.
 In other words, they’re a race against the clock.
+During an incident you’ll likely have worried customers filing support tickets or actively watching for status updates and resolutions.
 Losing that race can mean losing everything.

 - Incident response involves groups of people.
 When you bring people into a high-stakes, high-cadence situation, stress runs high.